Christchurch Mosque, March 15, 2019:

 Epilogue: The betrayal of Islam

-As we have seen, there is substantial evidence that members of the Muslim community of Christ-
+As we have seen, there is substantive evidence that members of the Muslim community of Christ-

-church participated as crisis actors in the mosque "shootings" of March 15, 2019.
-If they did, in fact, resort to some such subterfuge, their actions can only be described as a gross betrayal of the principles of Islam — even if, in the aftermath of the exercise, they found they had got more (or less) than they had originally bargained for.
+church participated as crisis actors in the mosque "shootings" of March 15, 2019 — or whenever they were staged.
+If they did, in fact, resort to some such subterfuge, their actions can only be described as a gross betrayal of the principles of Islam, even if, in the aftermath of the exercise, they found they had got more (or less) than they had originally bargained for.
 There can be no appeal to utilitarian philosophy, no claim that this deception was justifiable taqiyyah.
 The end does not justify unscrupulous means, even if the "end" is ostensibly to the benefit of Islam in New Zealand.
-If the Muslims have, indeed, succumbed to the lure of criminal opportunism, no future success will obviate the need to hide the dirty secret at its root.
+If the Muslims have, indeed, succumbed to the lure of criminal opportunism, no future success will fully conceal the dirty secret at its root.

 MUSLIMS don't realize that they are being played — that Islam, particularly when it is weaponized as "Islamism", is a tool in the hands of the supranational elite, which is actively seeking global dominance.
 Al-Qaeda, for instance, is both ally and enemy, depending entirely on the theater of operations and the current exigencies.
-It has been fought in one region even as has been co-opted in another — in Syria, for example.
-The same has been true, to a lesser extent, of ISIS.
+It has been fought in one region even as has been co-opted in another — in Syria, for example, where its local franchise is (or was) the "moderate" Al-Nusra Front.
+The same has been true, to a lesser extent, in the case of ISIS.
+The United States did little or nothing to stop ISIS before Russia intervened in the Syrian conflict — falsely described as a "civil war" — in late 2015.
+And in October 2017, in a classic example of double-dealing by the West, as many as 4000 ISIS fighters were allowed to escape from their embattled "capital" of Raqqa.

 But Islam as a whole can be exploited, or harnessed to the task in hand, depending on the international situation.
 In the 1990s, during the destruction of Yugoslavia, it was politic to cast Muslims as victims.
 After 9/11, they were, of course, cast as perpetrators.
 Now, in Christchurch, we seem to have come full circle, with Muslims being cast as innocent victims again.
 And in the wake of the Christchurch "shootings", we are, once again, being exhorted to fight terrorism by those who know, only too well, that it is an integral and indispensable part of the "system", as (a) a driver of change, and (b) a facilitator of further manipulation and control.